smongiar/platform-components/README.md

     ...
     helm:
       parameters:
-        - name: "backstage.githubToken"
+        - name: "gitToken"
           value: ghp_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

+## Demo Guide

-### RH SSO Authentication
+### User Authentication to the Developer Hub instance

 This setup is configured for RH SSO authentication.
 The following users and groups will be created and can be used to login.
-All have the password of `letmein`.
-The keycloak org data sync is enabled and should sync the users and groups in backstage.
+Keycloak user and group entity discovery is enabled and should sync the users and groups in backstage.

-#### Users
+Groups:

-- user-dev-1
+- `backstage-admins`
-- user-dev-2
+- `operators`
-- user-ops-1
+- `developers`

+Users:

-- user-ops-2
+- `backstage-admin`
-- backstage-admin
+- `user-ops-1`

-#### Groups

-- Developers
+- `user-ops-2`
-- Operators
+- `user-dev-1`
-- backstage-admins
+- `user-dev-2`

+All users have an intial password set to: `letmein`